eldh/revy/README.md

 ## Getting started

 - Run `yarn` in the repo root.
-- Run `yarn start` in the `revy` folder to compile the main project.
+- Run `yarn start` in the root folder to compile reason files.
-- Run `yarn start` in the `demo` folder to start the demo server.
+- Run `yarn start` in the `demo` folder to start the demo app.
 - Explore the demo app at `demo/src/App.re`.

 ## Status